Dynamix II

 Dynamix II is an American DJ act and record label specializing in electro, Florida breaks, and Miami bass.
 Their 1986 single "Just Give The DJ A Break", reached gold status.
 Over 600,000+ units of the record were sold and the song reached No. 50 in the United Kingdom in 1987.
-The (Sun City, 1987) record, was considered to be a "formative and influential" in the Miami-bass genre.
+The record was considered to be a "formative and influential" in the Miami-bass genre.
 The track was one of first Miami Bass records to use a Roland TR 808 bass drum.

 Dynamix II was one of the first "ghetto-bass" acts to gain international recognition.
 Their music included heavy sampling and has itself been widely sampled including by such acts as the Chemical Brothers.

 History

 Dynamix II was founded in 1985 by David Noller hailing from Palm Beach Gardens, Florida.
 David Noller got his start spinning in skating rinks and night clubs.
 After graduating high school, he attended the Full Sail School for the Recording Arts in Winter Park, Florida where he earned his degree in recording arts.
 In 1986 David signed to Bass Station Records in Miami, Florida and founded Dynamix II.